Eye black: Messages in eye black

 Some athletes, particularly at the college level, began a practice of writing short messages on their adhesive eye black stickers.
 The trend gained traction among football players in the mid-2000s, popularized by Reggie Bush, who featured homages to his hometown; other popular messages included Bible verses, memorial tributes, and licensed university logos.
 The displays began to garner widespread media attention surrounding Tim Tebow, who used Bible verse references.
 This practice was banned on April 14, 2010, when the NCAA Playing Rules Oversight Panel (PROP) approved a proposal effecting "that players are not allowed to have any symbols or messages on their eye black starting in the 2010 season."

 The National Football League's rulebook stipulates players are barred from "wearing, displaying or otherwise conveying personal messages either in writing or illustration, unless such message has been approved in advance by the League office."
 In 2014 and 2015, Devon Still, Cameron Heyward, and DeAngelo Williams wore eye black with phrases supporting cancer awareness or loved ones battling cancer; Heyward and Williams were fined by the league for doing so despite their instances coming during the NFL's Breast Cancer Awareness Month campaign.
 George Pickens received a fine in 2024 for eye black that included profanity.
+Azeez Al-Shaair has been fined at various times for wearing messages on his eye black protesting the Gaza genocide in 2025 and 2026.

+In 2012, Toronto Blue Jays player Yunel Escobar played a game with a homophobic slur written on his eye black.
+He was suspended for three games as a result.